GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/README.md

 ## Challenges

-- Challenge 1: First agent on the scene
+- Challenge 1: First Agent On The Scene
    - Create and initialize a Dialogflow agent
-- Challenge 2: What's -YOUR- intent?
+- Challenge 2: What's -YOUR- Intent?
    - Set up a basic Q&A steering using Intents and Event handlers
-- Challenge 3: Getting smarter
+- Challenge 3: Getting Smarter
    - Give Agent access to PDF documents to use in chat answers
 - Challenge 4: GenAI Time
    - Update our agent flow to include answers based on generator